yandexmobile/metrica-push-plugin-cordova/README.md

-# AppMetrica Push Cordova Plugin
+# [ATTENTION] AppMetrica Push Cordova Plugin

+> Support and development of the plugin has been stopped.
+We do not guarantee the SDK will work correctly.

 ## Documentation
 Common documentation available on [AppMetrica official site][DOCUMENTATION].